Teaching Reading Fluency in Structured Literacy

 For students with dyslexia or other reading challenges:

-• Automaticity is harder to achieve—they can improve in decoding but remain slow.
+• Automaticity is harder to achieve—they can improve in decoding but still remain slow

-• Late intervention (after grade 3) often raises accuracy but not fluency.
+• Late intervention often raises accuracy but not fluency

-The hopeful news: with intensive, explicit, and early intervention (K–3), students can catch up and remain on track.
+With intensive, explicit, and early intervention, students can catch up and remain on track.
 Working with a private reading tutor trained in Structured Literacy ensures that instruction is highly individualized and targeted to these needs.

 Why Is Fluency Such a Big Deal?